All Episodes

 And some disgruntled military guy in Afghanistan somehow has access to all of this and hands it over.

-Remember the Valerie Plame leak.
+Remember the Valerie Playman leak?

-And you remember how exercised the entire media structure was.
+And you remember how exercised the entire media structure was?

-We had to go get Valerie Plane.
+We had to go get Valerie Play.

 We had to go get Scooter Libby.